oliverguhr/olivers-blog/_posts/2019-08-02-build-a-simple-hate-speech-detector-with-machine-learning.md

 ## The Data

 At first, you need data.
 In this case, you will need a list of offensive and nonoffensive texts.
-I wrote this tutorial for a machine learning course in Germany, so I used german texts but you should be able to use other languages too.
+I wrote this tutorial for a machine learning course in Germany, so I used German texts but you should be able to use other languages too.

 For a machine learning competition, scientists provided a list of comments labeled as offensive and nonoffensive ([Germeval 2018, Subtask 1](https://projects.fzai.h-da.de/iggsa/projekt/)).
 This is perfect for us since we just can use this data.